keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-install.md

 ```bash
   $ source ~/.bashrc                                                           # Step 2
 ```
-As soon as **~/.bashrc** is sourced as shown above, tarballs for registered services will be automatically retrieved from their `DW_*_DIST_URI` locations and copied into place.
+As soon as *~/.bashrc* is sourced as shown above, tarballs for registered services will be automatically copied or downloaded from their configured locations and copied into place.

 A DataWave build will also be kicked off automatically in turn, and DataWave's ingest and web services binaries will be copied into place upon conclusion of the build.

 Step 2 may also be performed by simply opening a new terminal window, which starts a new bash session and accomplishes the same thing